Thatcher Harrison plays

 Regardless of whether his compositions are upbeat and fun, or quiet and structurally complex, Thatcher Harrison focuses first and foremost on composing music that is both beautiful and well structured.

 Since his onstage debut at the age of five, Thatcher has maintained a steady performance schedule that has seen him entertain audiences in concert halls, coffee houses, restaurants, indoor and outdoor music festivals, corporate events, weddings, and house concerts.
-He has also appeared on various television and radio programs.
+He has also appeared on various television and radio programs, most notably on NPR's From The Top.
 Thatcher’s musical versatility, impressive technical capabilities, and engaging on-stage personality has led him to generate a strong fanbase.

 In a generation marked by more virtuoso musicians than ever before, Thatcher stands out by virtue of his ability to play many genres at a high level.
-In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical piece by J.S.
-Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
+In a typical show, he might perform a popular Beatles song using modern fingerstyle techniques, a classical composition by Johann Sebastian Bach, a timeless jazz standard by Rodgers and Hart, and an original fingerstyle guitar composition.
 By performing many different kinds of music, Thatcher wants to make sure that everyone who comes to see him perform leaves satisfied.

 In addition to his career as a solo guitarist, Thatcher has experience working in group settings.
 Over the course of his career, he has performed as a session musician, sideperson, classical chamber musician, and a member of small jazz combos and large big-band ensembles.

 Prior to attending New England Conservatory, Thatcher studied classical guitar with the award-winning guitarist Will Riley, who received his Bachelor of Music degree from Butler School of Music at University of Texas Austin as a student of the renowned classical guitarist and professor Adam Holzman.
 Riley then received his Master of Music degree from New England Conservatory as a student of the legendary classical guitarist Eliot Fisk.